Community Foundation of Middlesex County Inc

 Mandatory Information Sessions: Attendance at one of the information sessions is required before applying:

-- Sessions cover general support requests, application procedures, and specialized fund information
+- Sessions cover general support requests, application procedures, and specialised fund information

-- Register via the foundation website or email with name, organization, and email address
+- Register via the foundation website or email with name, organisation, and email address

 Application Deadlines